fly-apps/dockerfile-rails/DEMO.md

 # Demo 4 - API only

 This demo deploys a [Create React App](https://create-react-app.dev/) client and a Rails API-only server.
 Ruby and Rails version information is retrieved from the server and displayed below a spinning React logo.
-Note that the build process installs the node moddules and ruby gems in parallel.
+Note that the build process installs the node modules and ruby gems in parallel.

 ```bash
 rails new demo --api